the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 ```

 In ensuring that _The Turing Way's_ content passes this check, one recommendation to follow is to keep the titles short.
+When writing a new chapter, ensure that its title is short and has the same name in the table of contents.
-If a chapter's title and its reference in the table of contents differ, make the shorter of the two the chapter's title, and update the `_toc.yml` if necessary.
+Similarly, when reviewing existing chapters, if its title and reference in the table of contents differ, make the shorter of the two the chapter's title, and update the `_toc.yml` if necessary.

 ```{note}
 The `_toc.yml` is the file where the book-wide table of contents for _The Turing Way_ lives.